Quantitative analysis of fluctuating hydrodynamics in uniform shear flow

+Here, the invariance of the uniform shear state under spatial inversion ensures that $C_{LT}(\bm{k})$ is real.

 To derive an analytical solution, Lutsko and Dufty restricted their analysis to the small-$k$ region and the viscous-dominated regime, where viscous damping outweighs shear advection (i.e., $\dot{\gamma} \lesssim \nu_0 k^2$).
-Under these conditions, they introduced a mode-decoupling approximation, which simplifies the complex coupling between density and velocity fluctuations under shear.
+Under these conditions, they introduced a mode-decoupling approximation and simplified the complex coupling between density and velocity fluctuations under shear.
 This procedure consists of two steps:

-\paragraph{(i) Decoupling of $L$ and $T$ modes:} The coupling between the transverse mode $\delta \hat{v}_T$ and the longitudinal mode $\delta \hat{v}_L$ is found to be of higher order in $\bm{k}$.
+\paragraph{(i) Decoupling of $L$ and $T$ modes:} The coupling between the transverse mode $\delta \tilde{v}_T$ and the longitudinal mode $\delta \tilde{v}_L$ is found to be of higher order in $\bm{k}$.
 In the small-$\bm{k}$ limit, these modes can be treated as statistically independent, allowing us to neglect their cross-correlation:

 \paragraph{(ii) Simplification of the coupling between the $L$ and $\rho$ modes:} The remaining coupling between the density $\delta\rho$ and the longitudinal velocity $\delta v_L$ is calculated by a perturbative expansion up to $\mathcal{O}(k^2)$.